Romariin/BanditBot-Qbox/README.md

 # Optional: Custom descriptions IF NOT IT WILL DEFUALT TO Get notified about ROLENAME
 ROLE_DESC_ANNOUNCEMENTS=Get notified about server announcements and news

+# for the verified role and verified command you dont have to use this if you dont want to ig
+ROLE_VERIFIED=changeme
 ```

 ## Installation